fyxme/golang-short-domain-finder/README.md

         Number of worker to query whois in parallel.
 Too many may overwhelm the service and get you blocked (default 10)
 ```

-The error messages are printed to stderr so you can simply redirect valid names to files as such:
+The error messages are printed to stderr so you can simply redirect valid names to a file as such:

 ```
 ./short-domain-finder > output.txt